 Start your speech by being chill and inclusive; ‘Hey everyone’ or even ‘Right then, you lot’ will suffice, depending on your kind of crowd.

 HOLD SOMETHING BACK

 Save your best material for the wedding speeches.
 Give some tantalising titbits now, and keep something special for the big day.
 Or find alternative ways to tell your story – give your version now and let your partner follow up at the top table with how things really happened.
 Bear in mind you’ll likely have a slightly different crowd on your wedding day.

 BEWARE SELF INDULGENCE

-But speeches are actually always about the audience – showing you care about them is key to success, so make it interactive, with good use of eye contact and expressive body language, pausing for laughter and friendly heckles.
-This is a good time to shout out your best man and bridesmaids, especially if they had a hand in bringing you lovebirds together.
+But speeches are actually always about the audience – showing you care about them is key to success, so make it interactive, with good eye contact and expressive body language, pausing for laughter and friendly heckles.

 TALKING OF ‘TOGETHER’…

-Don’t underestimate the importance of preparing for this part once your speech is written.
+Don’t underestimate the importance of preparing to deliver once your speech is written.
 Rehearsing might feel odd, but the results are worth it.
 Record yourself on your phone and make a note of where to put pauses and eye contact (practice on the cat if needs be).

 It find to use notes on the day but the speech will roll off the tongue more naturally if you’re well-practiced.

 One more tiny piece of advice – avoid alcohol before the speech.
 Ok, have one – this is a party, not the Priory – but too much or you’ll risk slurring your words or not being fully present in the moment.
 By all means, go to town after the toast.